 - Representing Samsung Electronics in global patent and standards-related antitrust governmental proceedings and a private antitrust action.

-- Defending SDI America, Inc. and Samsung SDI Co., Ltd. entities in DOJ Antitrust Division grand jury criminal price fixing and foreign enforcement investigations involving cathode ray tubes (CRT) and related civil direct and indirect antitrust class actions.
-(In re Cathode Ray Tube (CRT) Antitrust Litig., MDL No. 1917)
+- Defended SDI America, Inc. and Samsung SDI Co., Ltd. entities in DOJ Antitrust Division grand jury criminal price fixing and foreign enforcement investigations involving cathode ray tubes (CRT) and related civil direct and indirect antitrust class actions.

-- Defending SDI America, Inc. and Samsung SDI Co., Ltd. entities in DOJ Antitrust Division grand jury criminal price fixing and foreign enforcement investigations involving lithium ion rechargeable batteries and related civil actions.
-(In re Lithium ion Batteries Antitrust Litigation, MDL No. 2420)
+- Defended SDI America, Inc. and Samsung SDI Co., Ltd. entities in DOJ Antitrust Division grand jury criminal price fixing and foreign enforcement investigations involving lithium ion rechargeable batteries and related civil actions.

 - Represented Hana Bank in unanimous U.S. Supreme Court trademark ruling, holding that the doctrine of trademark tacking presents a question of fact appropriate for jury determination.